 From commemorating the homecoming of their favorite Lord Ganesha to the most electrifying Holi celebrations and grand Iftar parties, of course, festivals are the greatest distraction for the busy people of the state.
 Catch sight of some festivals in Maharashtra that paint every street in the hues of festive spirit.
 These incredible festivals will definitely grab your attention.
 Take a dekko!

 The most famous festival of Maharashtra, Ganesh Chaturthi is a grand festival that marks the birth anniversary of Lord Ganesha.
 Celebrated with grandeur, the festivity of Ganesh Chaturthi in Maharashtra goes for 11 days and brings communities together.
 Beautifully sculpted Ganesh idols are installed in many houses and pandals where various rituals are performed with great devotion.
 On the last day of the festival, the idol is immersed in a large water body and a massive procession is carried out to bid farewell to Lord Ganesha.
 During this procession, people are immersed in the spirit of dance and music which depicts the vibrant culture of Maharashtra.

-Another colourful and electrifying festival of Maharashtra is Janmashtami which is celebrated to mark the birth anniversary of Lord Krishna.
-Also known as Gokul Ashtami, the festival of Janmashtami is celebrated with great pomp and show in Maharashtra.
-Heartwarming rituals such as Dahi Handi is performed to honour the famous act of stealing butter by Lord Krishna.
+Another colorful and electrifying Maharashtra festival is Janmashtami which is celebrated to mark the birth anniversary of Lord Krishna.
+Also known as Gokul Ashtami, the festival of Janmashtami is celebrated with great pomp and shows in Maharashtra.
+Heartwarming rituals such as Dahi Handi is performed to honor the famous act of stealing butter by Lord Krishna.